markusmoenig/Eldiron/docs/docs/official_rules.md

 stack reaches zero the inventory slot is emptied. `wooden_arrows` therefore means one inventory stack of arrows, not one single arrow item per slot.

-When an item defines `avatar_channels` and no explicit icon or tile source, Eldiron derives its preview from the bundled humanoid avatar.
-Inventory, equipment, and ground item visuals use the same generated shape.
+When authored item PNGs are unavailable, an item with `avatar_channels` can derive a missing-art preview from the bundled humanoid avatar.
+This generator is a fallback; official item-id PNGs normally provide inventory and equipment art without runtime palette remapping.

 Some official items are interactive templates rather than passive gear.
 A torch contains its own script, authored state text, light definition, and lit/unlit visual state.
-Its unlit tile and animated lit tile are bundled with the official rules, so projects can place a complete working torch without rebuilding that behavior by hand.
+Its one-frame Off and four-frame On PNGs are bundled under `assets/icons/torch/`; Eldiron reconstructs the world tiles from those same files while preserving stable tile UUIDs.
+The generic `active` state mapping selects those tiles, so the script does not contain their IDs.
+Projects can therefore place a complete working torch without maintaining separate icon and tile binaries.
 Its burn time is rules-owned through `[durability]`: while `active`, it drains `condition` by `10%` per `60` game minutes, and `on_empty = "destroy"` removes the burned-out torch.